 - Release Date: November 8, 2019

-Kojima Productions has crafted a sprawling narrative adventure that serves as a deliberate commentary on division in our society, citing the political fracture and complacent nature of our current climate as the reason for its world’s downfall, albeit with a harrowing supernatural twist.
+Kojima Productions has created a sprawling narrative adventure which serves as a purposeful commentary on division in modern society, citing the political divide and complacent attitude of our current climate as the reason for its worlds’ descent, albeit with a harrowing supernatural twist.

 A cataclysmic event has left America segregated, with small bastions of civilisation held up in gated communities, kept away from the outside world which is filled with paranormal creatures known as BTs.
 Reality in the outside world constantly teeters between life and death.
 The only souls courageous – or foolish – enough to venture out are Porters, people responsible for delivering precious resources across the continent.

 Sam Bridges is one such Porter.
 Portrayed by Norman Reedus, he hides away a horrid past and plenty of emotional baggage that is explored to tremendous effect throughout the campaign.
 In the opening hours, a routine delivery develops into a pilgrimage, with the entire world left hanging in the balance.
 Sam is tasked with piecing the country back together, visiting different outposts and encouraging them to join the ‘United Cities of America’ – a coalition of sorts that can share knowledge and resources across a vast, futuristic network.